Sponsored by The Friday Morning Music Club Foundation

 Alice Berman, Executive Administrator

 The 2015 Johansen International Competition for Young String Players will take place March 18-21, 2015 in Washington, DC.
 Click here for more information.
 Judges for the 2015 competition are Glenn Dicterow, violin; Victoria Chiang, viola; and Marcy Rosen, cello.
-Brochures and the online application will be available in Spring 2014.
+Printed applications are now available.
+Instructions and the online application can be found here.

 The 2012 Johansen International Competition took place March 21–24, 2012, in Washington, DC.
 Our 2012 JIC page provides information about the winners, and the schedule of concerts in which we presented the 2012 winners.
 Judged by top professional string players, the JIC is recognized as a highly prestigious international competition for gifted young string players.
 Our past winners have gone on to continue their musical studies, compete in additional competitions, and move into established professional careers.